rabbitmq/rabbitmq-website/site/release-notes/README-3.1.2.txt

 25592 fix bug allowing unprivileged users to see stats for all vhosts
       (since 3.1.0)
-25600 fix consumer record leak in the management database (since 2.2.0) 25580 fix bug preventing definitions file from loading if it contained
+25600 fix consumer record leak in the management database (since 2.2.0) 25629 fix leak that could cause explosion of fine stats over the lifetime
+      of a single channel (since 3.1.0)
+25580 fix bug preventing definitions file from loading if it contained
       a policy from a non default vhost (since 3.1.1)